Indian snow leopard conservationist wins UK wildlife charity award | Business

 “Underlying the project is my strong belief that what we do in conservation matters, but how we do it matters even more,” he said.

-The conservationist's pioneering approach has been named an "outstanding conservation practice" by the UN Biodiversity Conference, in recognition that collective, locally-led conservation is essential to realizing the government's ambition of protecting 30 percent of the planet by 2030.
+The conservationist’s pioneering approach has been named an “outstanding conservation practice” by the UN Biodiversity Conference, in recognition that collective, locally-led conservation is essential to realising government ambition of protecting 30 per cent of the planet by 2030.

-"Having worked with Charu since he received his initial Whitley Award 17 years ago, I have also seen his efforts to support other conservation leaders internationally, not least across all 12 countries in the snow leopard's range.
-I am delighted that the Whitley Gold Award – our top prize – will allow him to expand this work by helping hundreds more wildlife conservationists, on every continent, to prioritize an equitable future," he said.
+“Having worked with Charu since he received his initial Whitley Award 17 years ago, I have also seen his efforts to support other conservation leaders internationally, not least across all 12 countries in the snow leopard’s range.
+I am delighted that the Whitley Gold Award - our top prize - will give him the opportunity to expand this work by helping hundreds more wildlife conservationists, on every continent, to prioritise an equitable future,” he said.

 Mishra’s “PARTNERS Principles” - or Presence, Aptness, Respect, Transparency, Negotiation, Empathy, Responsiveness, and Strategic support - are distilled from 25 years of successful collaboration with communities to conserve snow leopards.
 With traditional “fortress conservation” having displaced an estimated 130 million people worldwide, inclusive nature conservation that champions the co-existence of people and wildlife is seen as crucial to a transformative solution to the biodiversity crisis.